-Pain in extremity has been described in a number of published case reports as part of Calcineurin-Inhibitor Induced Pain Syndrome (CIPS).
-This typically presents as a bilateral and symmetrical, severe, ascending pain in the lower extremities and may be associated with supra-therapeutic levels of tacrolimus.
-The syndrome may respond to tacrolimus dose reduction.
-In some cases, it was necessary to switch to alternative immunosuppression.
+Description of selected adverse reactions Pain in extremity has been described in a number of published case reports as part of Calcineurin- Inhibitor Induced Pain Syndrome (CIPS).
+This typically presents as a bilate and symmetrical, severe, ascending pain in the lower extremities and may be associate with supra-therapeutic levels of facrolimus.
+The syndrome may respond to tacrolimus reduction.
+In some cases, it was necessary to switch to alternative immunosuppressio

-Overdose

-Experience with overdose is limited.
-Several cases of accidental overdose have been reported with tacrolimus; symptoms have included tremor, headache, nausea and vomiting, infections, urticaria, lethargy and increases in blood urea nitrogen, serum creatinine and alanine aminotransferase levels.
+Overdose Experience with overdose is limited.
+Several cases of accidental overdose have been reported with tacrolimus; symptoms have included tremor, headache, nausea and vomiting infections, urticaria, lethargy and increases in blood urea nitrogen, serum creatinine and alanine aminotransferase levels.

 No specific antidote to tacrolimus therapy is available.
-If overdose occurs, general supportive measures and symptomatic treatment should be conducted.
+If overdose occurs, general supportive measures and symptomatic treatment should be conducted

 Based on its high molecular weight, poor aqueous solubility, and extensive erythrocyte and plasma protein binding, it is anticipated that tacrolimus will not be dialysable.
-In isolated patients with very high plasma levels, haemofiltration or diafiltration have been effective in reducing toxic concentrations.
-In cases of oral intoxication, gastric lavage and/or the use of adsorbents (such as activated charcoal) may be helpful, if used shortly after intake.
+In isolated patients with very high plasma levels, haemofiltration or -diafiltration have been effective in reducing toxic concentrations.
+In cases of oral intoxication, gastric lavage and/ or the use of adsorbents (such as activated charcoal) may be helpful, if used shortly after intake.
+PHARMACOLOGICAL PROPERTIES Pharmacodynamic Properties Pharmacotherapeutic group: Immunosuppressants, Calcineurin inhibitors the compound.

-PHARMACOLOGICAL PROPERTIES

-Pharmacodynamic Properties

-Pharmacotherapeutic group: Immunosuppressants, Calcineurin inhibitors, ATC code: L04AD02

-Mechanism of action

-At the molecular level, the effects of tacrolimus appear to be mediated by binding to a cytosolic protein (FKBP12) which is responsible for the intracellular accumulation of the compound.
 The FKBP12-tacrolimus complex specifically and competitively binds to and inhibits calcineurin, leading to a calcium-dependent inhibition of T-cell signal transduction pathways, thereby preventing transcription of a discrete set of cytokine genes.
+Tacrolimus is a highly potent immunosuppressive agent and has proven activity in both in vitro and in vivo experiments In particular, tacrolimus inhibits the formation of cytotoxic lymphocytes, which are mainly responsible for graft rejection.
+Tacrolimus suppresses T-cell activation and T-helper-cell dependent B-cell proliferation, as well as the formation of lymphokines (such as interleukins-2, -3, and y-interferon) and the expression of the interleukin-2 receptor Results from clinical trials performed with once-daily Tacrolimus PR capsule

+ATC code: L04AD02

+Mechanism of action At the molecular level, the effects of tacrolimus appear to be mediated by binding to a cytosolic protein (FKBP12) which is responsible for the intracellular accumulation of